Jeffrey Tucker: Views

 Tucker has referred to war as an "alluring illusion" and has been critical of American interventionist foreign policy.

 In an interview for California Sunday, Tucker described his "vision of freedom" by recalling a view over São Paulo by night: "As far as my eyes could see, there were lights and buildings and civilization burgeoning — an awesome amount of human knowledge, energy, innovation, creative capacity right in front of me.
-I began to turn, and it was true over here, and over there, and in every single direction, and I thought, That’s it!
+I began to turn, and it was true over here, and over there, and in every single direction, and I thought, 'That’s it!
 This world will never be governed.
-It cannot be governed.
+It cannot be governed.'
 It was beautiful."

 Personal life

 Formerly a Southern Baptist, Tucker is a convert to traditionalist Catholicism.
 He was managing editor of the Church Music Association of America journal Sacred Music from 2006 to 2014.
-From 2013 to 2015, he edited CMAA's website New Liturgical Movement.